 If you're an older adult who is a little intimidated by the latest and greatest smartphones, the Jitterbug Flip2 may be for you.
 Lively (previously known as GreatCall) is known for making devices full of senior-friendly features without being overly complicated.
 It's the best of both worlds!

-If you're interested in purchasing a Jitterbug Flip2, you have a few options: online, in-store, or over the phone.
+You can purchase Jitterbug Flip2 online, in-store, or over the phone.
 I appreciate that Lively offers several purchasing options because, let's face it, sometimes you just want to speak with a human!
 Especially when buying a valuable item like a cell phone.
 If you want to get your Jitterbug Flip2 at a brick-and-mortar store, Best Buy, Rite Aid, and Walgreens all carry the senior-friendly phone.
 Lively even has a section on its website where you can enter your ZIP code, and it'll show you where the closest store is.
 Talk about convenience!

 I ordered my Jitterbug Flip2 online.
 When browsing the Lively website, I noticed the mention of an activation fee, but I had trouble finding out how much it is.
 To clarify, I reached out to customer service, and they quickly let me know that a $35 activation fee would be charged on my first monthly bill.
 My initial purchase ended up costing me $108.49 — $99.99 for the phone, $8.50 for tax, and $0 for shipping.
 The buying process was quick and painless — all I had to do was enter my payment information and address.